Where was His Dark Materials filmed?

 “But then he came on set and he was so nice about it.
 He was saying that I’d done a great job, and he was very happy and stuff.
 As soon as he said that, I was quite chilled out.”

-Although after all, not each Oxford scene was really filmed in Oxford, with some scenes – most notably when Lord Boreal (Airyon Bakare) travels to our personal world – shot as an alternative in Cardiff, with solely B-roll shot in Oxford metropolis centre.
+Although after all, not each Oxford scene was truly filmed in Oxford, with some scenes – most notably when Lord Boreal (Airyon Bakare) travels to our personal world – shot as a substitute in Cardiff, with solely B-roll shot in Oxford metropolis centre.

 Who knew there’s a portal to a different world in Plasturton Gardens in Pontcanna? #HisDarkMaterials pic.twitter.com/FvSvi7xUGR